The combinatorics of the colliding bullets problem: Introduction

 \end{theo}

-The proofs of the four different cases of Theorem~\ref{theo:other} are all straightforward, and presented in Section~\ref{sec:pf_other}.
+The proofs of the three different cases of Theorem~\ref{theo:other} are all straightforward, and presented in Section~\ref{sec:pf_other}.
 This contrasts with all bullet-related models of Section~\ref{sec:motivation} for which the proof is fairly intricate.